Read This First

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why efficiency matters without pretending the wider issue of Sorting Out Science Terms has been exhausted.

-The added methodological insight is that Sorting Out Science Terms should be judged by how it handles error.
+The methodological question in Sorting Out Science Terms is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Effect Definition